 Vendor due diligence is the process of evaluating the risks involved in a partnership with a potential vendor.
 It helps organizations avoid or mitigate threats.

 Vendor due diligence is also known as buy-side due diligence.
-(On the other side of the coin, you have seller-side due diligence, in which vendors evaluate the risks of partnering with a potential client.)
+On the other hand, you have seller-side due diligence.
+This is when vendors evaluate the risks of partnering with a potential client.